Foreign policy of the Nixon administration: Iran and the Shah

 A major development was the overthrow of the Shah of Iran in 1978–79 and the emergence of the Islamic Republic of Iran as an anti-American regime.
-Historians have long debated whether Nixon and Kissinger, actively recruited the Shah as an American puppet and proxy.
-Yes says James Bill and others.
+James Bill and other historians have said that between 1969 and 1974 Nixon and Kissinger actively recruited the Shah as an American puppet and proxy.
 However, Richard Alvandi argues that it worked the other war around, with the Shah taking the initiative.
 President Nixon, who had first met the Shah in 1953, regarded him as a modernizing anticommunist statesman who deserved American support now that the British were withdrawing from the region.
 They met in 1972 and the Shah agreed to buy large quantities of expensive American military hardware and took responsibility for ensuring political stability and fighting off Soviet subversion throughout the region.

 Latin America

 Cuba

 “I was hard-line on Cuba,” Nixon told Jules Witcover in 1966.
 He said that if he won the 1960 election, he would have pressured Eisenhower to send the exiles into combat before his inauguration on January 20, 1961.